 - Cover all your outdoor vents and outside openings to prevent access by birds, insects, or rodents seeking a warm place to shelter.

 - Trim back branches from the house and from electrical wires to prevent ice or wind damage.

-- Clean and dry your patio furniture, and either cover with a tarp or store in a garage, shed, or another indoor area.
+- Clean and dry your patio furniture, and either cover it with a tarp or store it in a garage, shed, or another indoor area.